dotnet/docs/docs/core/deploying/native-aot.md

     `dotnet publish -r linux-arm64 -c Release`

-The app will be available in the publish directory and will contain all the code needed to run in it, including the coreclr runtime.
+The app will be available in the publish directory and will contain all the code needed to run in it, including a stripped-down version of the coreclr runtime.

 ## Impact of using the Native AOT deployment